 Understanding the financial behaviors that can bump your credit score over the 700 mark can help you become a member of the “prime” club,

-What goes into a credit score?
+What factors influence a credit score?

 What’s a good score?

-Why do I want a score above 700?
+Why you want a score above 700

 Check out 6 simple steps for improving your credit score.